kourtneya/clus-ghaction-lab/README.md

     3. **Access Web Service:** On the Dashboard page, click the service that’s deployed under the `Service Name`

     4. **Live Update**: The Deployment may take some time to update.
 Please wait until the deployment has finished.
-You will see a green `Live` label on the webservice
+You will see a green `Live` label on the web service
         ![](image/render_session.png)

     5. **Navigate to Python Application:** On the Web Service page, click the URL listed under the Web Service name.
 On first launch, a `Not Found` page will appear.
 To access the health endpoint, append `/health` to URL and press `Enter`.